-In the event of a disaster that requires an extraordinary response, the [state insurance regulatory entity] has adopted the following disaster response plan.
+In the event of a disaster that requires an extraordinary response, the has adopted the following disaster response pla n

-What this document provides
+What does this document provide

 Following a disaster, this document provides a template for departments of insurance (DOIs) to use when assisting consumers.
 In advance of a disaster, this document also provides guidance to insurers and other licensees.